amekusa/auto-input-switch.nvim/README.md

       enable = true,
-      cmd_get = 'im-select', -- Command to get the current input source cmd_set = 'im-select %s', -- Command to set the input source (Use `%s` as a placeholder for the input source) normal_input = nil, -- Name of the input source to normalize to when you leave insert-mode (Set nil to auto-detect) -- Examples:
+      cmd_get = 'im-select', -- Command to get the current input source cmd_set = 'im-select %s', -- Command to set the input source (Use `%s` as a placeholder for the input source) normal_input = nil, -- Name of the input source for Normalize (Set nil to auto-detect) -- Examples:
       -- normal_input = 'com.apple.keylayout.ABC',
       -- normal_input = 'com.apple.keylayout.US',